adonisjs/legacy-docs/3.0/routing.md

 ## Route Formats

-In order to build data agnostic applications, it is very important to be explicit with your urls.
+In order to build data agnostic applications, it is very important to be explicit with your URLs.
 Route extensions is a step towards that goal.

 #### formats(values, [strict=false])